ScottLogic/blog/_posts/2024-09-03-sustainable-agile.md

 Once you have mapped out and measured or at least estimated the carbon emissions of your project, find a way to make them available, ideally via a dashboard.
 There are a few tools that can assist you in this regard:

 - [Cloud Carbon Footprint]( https://www.cloudcarbonfootprint.org/): In addition to the dashboards provided by your cloud provider, the CCF tool can be used to get up to date metrics from a variety of cloud providers to create a dashboard for your carbon emissions.
-Installation ca be a little involved, but once it is set up, it is quite easy to use.
+Installation can be a little involved, but once it is set up, it is quite easy to use.
 - [Scaphandre](https://github.com/hubblo-org/scaphandre): This is an open-source utility for measuring the energy utilisation of processes on a server.
 It can be configured to output the data to any target such as Prometheus.
-When no other data is available (such as in an On Prem environment), CPU utilisation, which Scaphandre measures, can be a good proxy for carbon emissions, as higher CPU usage is normally a good indicator of this.
+When no other data is available (such as in an On Prem environment), CPU utilisation, which Scaphandre measures, can be a good proxy for carbon emissions.
+Higher CPU usage is normally a good indicator of higher power usage, which means increased carbon emissions.
 - [Green Metrics Tool](https://github.com/green-coding-solutions/green-metrics-tool): This tool from Green Coding Berlin is a great benchmarking tool.
 Again, getting it set up can be a little involved, and you need to be able to run your application in a dockerised environment.
 However, once it is set up it gives very professionally researched metrics back in a very nicely presented dashboard.
 It is best treated in a comparable way to a performance benchmarking tool.
 Rather than telling you your carbon emissions in your production environment, you run the tool in a lab environment.
 You can build this yourself or pay for access to Green Coding Berlin’s platform (which may be cheaper and certainly easier overall).
 Once you have your benchmark measurement, you should re-run the tool after each sprint.
 From that you can see if your carbon emissions have changed since the last product increment.
 - [CO2.js]( https://www.thegreenwebfoundation.org/co2-js/): CO2.js is a useful library for estimating the emissions of a website or other app.
 - [Firefox Profiler]( https://www.thegreenwebfoundation.org/news/carbon-emissions-in-browser-devtools-firefox-profiler-and-co2-js/): Firefox profiler can also be used to measure and estimate the carbon footprint of a web page.